Political platform

 A political party platform (North American English), party program, or party manifesto (preferential term in British and often Commonwealth English) is a formal set of principal goals which are supported by a political party or individual candidate, to appeal to the general public, for the ultimate purpose of garnering the general public's support and votes about complicated topics or issues.
 A component of a political platform is often called a plank – the opinions and viewpoints about an individual topic, as held by a party, person, or organization.
 The word "plank" depicts a component of an overall political platform, as a metaphorical reference to a basic stage made of boards or planks of wood.
 The metaphor can return to its literal origin when public speaking or debates are actually held upon a physical platform.

 In the United Kingdom and certain other countries, the party platform is referred to as the party's "manifesto" or political programme.
 The manifesto contains election pledges, or election promises.
-Across the Western world, political parties in power are highly likely to fulfill their election promises, research has found.
+Across the Western world, political parties in power are highly likely to fulfill their election promises, though some goals may fail to be achivied due constitutional checks and balances, gridlock, crisis events, or changes in the economic and global reality during a politician's or political party's term in office.